Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Introduction

 \section{Introduction}

-Polar codes are a family of codes that provably achieves capacity for any binary memoryless symmetric (BMS) channel with low encoding and decoding complexity \cite{Ari09}.
+Polar codes provably achieve capacity for any binary memoryless symmetric (BMS) channel with low encoding and decoding complexity \cite{Ari09}.
 Because of their attractive properties, polar codes have been recently adopted for the enhanced mobile broadband (eMBB) control channel of the fifth generation (5G) wireless communications standard \cite{3gpp_polar}.
-For a polar code of block length $N$, the encoding and decoding complexity is $O(N\log_2 N)$; the code construction can be performed with complexity $O(N)$ \cite{TV13con, RHTT} and, by exploiting a partial order between the synthetic channels, the construction complexity becomes sublinear in $N$ \cite{mondelli2018construction}.
+For a polar code of block length $N$, the encoding and decoding complexity is $O(N\log N)$; the code construction can be performed with complexity $O(N)$ \cite{TV13con, RHTT} and, by exploiting a partial order between the synthetic channels, the construction complexity becomes sublinear in $N$ \cite{mondelli2018construction}.
 In addition, the error probability under successive cancellation (SC) decoding scales with the block length roughly as $2^{-\sqrt{N}}$ \cite{ArT09}.
 Moreover, polar codes are not affected by error floors \cite{MHU15unif-ieeeit}.

-The speed at which the rate tends to capacity has also been extensively studied \cite{HAU14, MHU15unif-ieeeit, XG13, GB14, MHU14list-ieeeit, fazeli2018binary}.
-These works demonstrate that the gap to capacity scales with the block length as $N^{-1/\mu}$.
+The speed of convergence of the rate to capacity has also been extensively studied \cite{HAU14, MHU15unif-ieeeit, XG13, GB14, MHU14list-ieeeit, fazeli2018binary, guruswami2019ar}.
+These works demonstrate that the gap to capacity scales with the block length as $N^{-1/\mu}$, where the parameter $\mu$ is called the \emph{scaling exponent} and it depends on the transmission channel.
 Equivalently, the smallest block length needed to achieve an assigned gap to capacity scales as